Adaptive Mesh Refinement for arbitrary initial Triangulations: Novel Initialization

+\item Consecutive uniform full refinements of $\tria_0$, that are $n$ successive bisections of all simplices, are conforming. \item $(\BisecT, \vee, \wedge)$ is a distributive ordered lattice, where $\tria_1 \vee \tria_2$ is the coarsest common refinement and $\tria_1 \wedge \tria_2$ is the finest common coarsening of~$\tria_1$ and $\tria_2$. \end{enumerate} \end{theorem} We verify these properties in the following section (and the upper bound in \ref{itm:basic-colored-shape} in the appendix).
+Moreover, we verify a closure estimate which reads as follows.

-The bisection algorithm of Maubach has been very successful in the context of optimality of the adaptive finite element method.
-In particular, it has been shown in~\cite{BinevDahmenDeVore04,Stevenson07} that the AFEM loop \texttt{Solve}--\texttt{Estimate}--\texttt{Mark}--\texttt{Refine} is rate optimal for solving the Laplace problem.
-The AFEM loop generates a sequence~$\mathcal{T}_k \in \BisecT$ in the following iterative way.
+The AFEM loop \texttt{Solve}--\texttt{Estimate}--\texttt{Mark}--\texttt{Refine} generates a sequence of triangulations~$\mathcal{T}_k \in \BisecT$ in the following iterative way.
 After calculating the finite element solution solution with underlying triangulation~$\mathcal{T}_k$, error indicators lead to a set~$\mathcal{M}_k \subset \mathcal{T}_k$ of marked $n$-simplices.
 A bisection of all those $n$-simplices with conformal closure generates a new triangulation~$\mathcal{T}_{k+1}$, that is,